anno73/IoT-Universal-Socket-Strip/software/relay/README.md

 Does each device need to remember configuration or should it get updated by host on power up?

+# ToDo

+- [ ] Sleep when not active - how to wake up?
+Pin change interrupt?
+- [ ] Watchdog timer
+- [ ] Find issue on get requests with interleaving messages / subsequent writes

 # Supporting Stuff

 ## Digistump Digispark USB Dev